Skip to main content

 Academic

-A deeper, more systematic analysis of the ADA and GINA reveals a sophisticated and evolving legal architecture designed to govern the flow of sensitive in the modern workplace.
+A deeper, more systematic analysis of the ADA and GINA reveals a sophisticated and evolving legal architecture designed to govern the flow of sensitive health data in the modern workplace.
 The interaction between these two statutes, particularly in the context of employer-sponsored wellness programs, presents a complex interplay of public health objectives, individual privacy rights, and the prevention of discrimination.

 To fully appreciate the distinctions between these laws, one must examine their application through the lens of information asymmetry and the potential for misuse of predictive health data.